hermangroup/docs/wallets/electrum/advanced.rst

 Sign the transaction
 --------------------

-The serialization format of Dash Electrum contains the master public key needed and key derivation used by the offline wallet to sign the transaction.
+The serialization format of Historia Electrum contains the master public key needed and key derivation used by the offline wallet to sign the transaction.
 Thus we only need to pass the serialized transaction to the offline wallet::